-- If you have less than 10 years of continuous service, you will receive a refund of your contributions, plus 3% interest compounded annually. - If you have 10 or more years of continuous service, you will receive: - 1) Your pension benefit accrued to the date of your termination, payable for life, beginning as early as age 50, or - 2) A refund of your contributions, plus 3% interest compounded annually.
+- If you have less than 10 years of continuous service, you will receive a refund of your contributions, plus 3% interest compounded annually. - If you have 10 or more years of continuous service, you will receive 1) or 2): - 1) Your pension benefit accrued to the date of your termination, payable for life.
+If as of September 30, 2011 you had 10 or more years of service you can begin receiving your benefit as early as age 50.
+If you have less than 10 years of service as of September 30, 2011, you can elect to receive the frozen portion of your accrued benefit calculated as of September 30, 2011 when you reach age 50.
+The remaining portion of your accrued benefit for service earned after September 30, 2011 will not be paid until you reach the new normal retirement age of 55. - 2) A refund of your contributions, plus 3% interest compounded annually.